 AI-generated summaries are stored in our database and associated with the relevant legal development record.
 They are not associated with individual subscriber accounts or identities.

-AI-generated content on Docket Daily is labeled as such and is intended for informational purposes only.
+All AI-generated content is labeled as such, is reviewed by an attorney editor before publication, and is intended for informational purposes only.

 6. Disclosure of personal information